number42net/restoreblog/2020-12-23 Macintosh SE/index.md

 * Hard disk indicator LED replacement
 * Floppy drive cleaning and libration
 * Purposely no re-capping as the capacitors in this model are not prone to failure.
 Capacitors were inspected and tested instead.
-* Colour restoration of the plastic
+* Colour restoration of all external plastics
 * Fully reversible external battery modification

 ##### Todo list:

 * Re-installation
-* Keyboard and mouse clean up

 ## Exterior inspection: